- Change of Address

 Swimming pool rate

-If you wish to inform us that there is no longer a pool on the property, you must come in person to the Direction de l'évaluation, or download, fill our and return the form.
-If you install a pool, you must contact the Service des permis of the Direction de l’aménagement durable du territoire.
+If you wish to inform us that there is no longer a pool on the property, you can download, fill out the form (44 KB), and return it either by mail, by Email (firstname.lastname@example.org), by faxing it or bringing it in person at the Direction de l'évaluation.
+If you install a pool, you must contact the Service des permis of the Direction de l'aménagement et de l'urbanisme.

 This tax is used to finance debt settlement whose mode of distribution is for all assessment units.